 AECOM13 manages to spend $7.1 billion on new and unnecessarily expensive stations (indeed, compare this cost to the actual track, at only $6.6 billion).
 This post demonstrates that this cost is excessive by comparison to contemporary examples, and proposes a more realistic and affordable estimate.

 The Hot Rails strategy, in line with the overall strategy of re-using the existing infrastructure and facilitating regional development, is to prioritise access to existing country stations wherever this is practical.
 The benefit of this is two-fold; obviously it is far cheaper than building greenfield sites, but it also reduces dependence on cars and other supporting travel modes where existing stations are located within town centres, rather than brand new sites out on the periphery of town.

 AECOM13 assumes regional stations will cost $70 million each.
-Unfortunately the report itself does not describe these proposed stations in any great detail, only including a very basic concept image and not even any estimate of floor area.
-However, we can estimate the assumed floor area from the estimated power consumption of 500MWh per year.
+Unfortunately the report itself does not describe these proposed stations in any great detail, only including a very basic concept image (above) and not even any estimate of floor area.
+However, we can estimate their assumed floor area from the estimated power consumption of 500MWh per year.
 Based on AECOM’s assumption of .056MWh per square metre, it implies the regional stations are (500/.056) = almost 9,000 square metres.
-I don’t know about you, but that little glass-roofed, open-air station building shown above doesn’t look like two-and-a-bit acres of floor area.
+I don’t know about you, but that little glass-roofed, open-air station building in the concept image doesn’t look like two-and-a-bit acres of floor area.